Applying for a New License (Teen Drivers) in Connecticut

 - A Driver Education Certificate (Form CS-1) verifying completion of driver training.

-- A vehicle for your road skills exam, along with valid registration and proof of insurance.
+- A vehicle for your driving test, along with valid registration and proof of insurance.

-- Payment for the $40 exam fee and the $72 or $84 license fee (varies based on the date of issuance and your birth date).
+- Payment for the $40 exam fee and the $72 license fee.

 If you don't pass your test on the first try, you can retake it in 14 days.
 You must still pay the $40 exam fee.

-With your restricted driver’s license, you must adhere to the following driving restrictions:
+With your provisional license, you must adhere to the following driving restrictions:

 - For the first 6 months:

-―You may only drive with your parent/guardian, driving instructor, or qualified driving trainer who is at least 20 years old.
+―You may only drive with your parent/guardian, driving instructor, or qualified driving trainer who is at least 20 years old with 4 years driving experience.

 - For the second 6 months: